seth1919/Snake/README.md

 Simply compile and run.
 This program requires no inputs.

-To get the game running, I followed this Youtube tutorial: https://www.youtube.com/watch?v=bI6e6qjJ8JQ
+To get the basics of the game snake, I followed this Youtube tutorial: https://www.youtube.com/watch?v=bI6e6qjJ8JQ